gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 ### Element

-A PyDom `Element` is simply an abstraction of a tranditional `Element` in a web page.
+A PyDom `Element` is an abstraction of a tranditional `Element` in a web page.
 Every PyDom `Element` maps to an underlying JavaScript `Element` in a web page.
 These two elements are always in sync and any change of state in one is reflected in the other.